Oakley Sound Systems' FAQ

 Do you supply ready made cases?

-Can I buy the Schaeffer front panels direct from Oakley Sound or Krisp1?
+Can I buy the Schaeffer front panels direct from Oakley Sound ?

 No. These need to be ordered from Schaeffer in Germany or Front Panel Express in the US.
 Both companies offer an excellent service.
-The sales representative at Schaeffer speaks very good English if you do need to contact them direct.
-The new version of the excellent Frontplatten Designer software is a free download and features secure online ordering too.
-See the Schaeffer website for more information.
+The Frontplatten Designer software is a free download and features secure online ordering too.
+See the Schaeffer or Frontpanel Express websites for more information.

 Can I buy schematics/PCB artwork for the modules?

-PCB artwork is no longer available for any of our products.
+PCB artwork is not available for any of my products old or new.

 Are your projects hard to make?

 This one is tricky to answer.
 It all depends on your ability.
-If you can solder reasonably well, and have the patience to read through all the user documentation, you should be able to manage.
+If you can solder reasonably well, and have the patience to read through all the documentation, you should be able to manage.
 However, if you rush and find your project doesn't work, that's when you are going to need more electronic knowledge.
 Being able to read a circuit diagram is an obvious advantage.
 If you want to get started, perhaps, a good way is to start on something simple.
-The smaller modules like the Little-Lag and MultiMix are very simple, and easy to test.

 My Oakley DIY project doesn't work, what then?

-Join the Oakley Sound Forum which is hosted at Muffwiggler.com.
-Then after checking that your question hasn't been answered you can post to the list for advice.
-Both Paul and Tony, and many other builders of Oakley equipment, are present on the forum and should be able to help.
+Join the Oakley Sound Forum which is hosted at ModWiggler.com.
+Then after checking that your question hasn't already been answered you can post to the list for advice.
+I, and many other builders of Oakley equipment, are present on the forum and should be able to help.

-Please do not contact either Paul Darlow or Tony Allgood directly regarding building problems or generalised parts enquiries.
-Neither of us are able to help on an individual basis due to lack of time.
-All enquiries for help should come through the Oakley Sound Forum.
+Please do not contact me directly regarding building problems or generalised parts enquiries.
+All enquiries for help should be made through the Oakley Sound Forum.

 Are all your boards lead-free?

-All boards are RoHS compliant, which means they do not contain lead.
+All boards are RoHS compliant, which means they do not contain lead (Pb) .
 All boards can be soldered with either lead free solder or lead based solder.
+The boards are finished using a lead free HASL process.

 What sort of solder should I use?